PizzamanJ10/bmdc_learning/README.md

 This is the interesting folder.
 Say you want to learn a new topic.
 To properly learn the topic, you will need a good blend of learning material and exercises.
-This is the place, where you can find/contribute a recommended blend of material and exercises from the `Learning` and `Exersices` folder.
+This is the place, where you can find/contribute a recommended blend of material and exercises from the `Learning` and `Exersices` folder, and also external sources if needed.

 ## Contributing
 Contributing is simple!